-After evaluation of the District's financial statements the following highlights have been identified.
+After review of the District's financial statements the following highlights have been identified.

-- 1. The District's net financial position is \$112,244,490.
-This represents an increase of \$8,788,503 (8.5%) over the District's 2019 net financial position.
+- 1. The District's net financial position is \$121,617,706.
+This represents an increase of \$9,373,216 (8.35%) over the District's 2020 net financial position.
 The increased net financial position is representative of a growing District with growth funded primarily through developer contributions. - 2.
-The District's 2020 operating revenues are \$7,193,393.
-Revenues of the District increased in 2020 by 4.9% or \$337,509.
-Increased revenues are primarily a result of an increased customer base through service connection sales. - 3.
+The District's 2021 operating revenues are \$7,903,269.
+Revenues of the District increased in 2021 by 9.87% or \$709,876.
+Increased revenues were the result of strong growth in customer base through the sale of new service connections in combination with a planned \$2 increase in monthly service fees as a result of the District's rate study that was completed in 2017. - 3.
 The District continues to work with FEMA and appropriate state agencies regarding disaster relief reimbursement.
 This reimbursement was for disaster expense incurred in the 2013 flooding events.
-The District received a \$287,458 reimbursement in 2020 and continues to work through the project closeout process and further reimbursements are expected.
+The District submitted the closeout package for the remaining reimbursement in February of 2021 and is awaiting FEMA review.
 The remaining amount eligible for reimbursement is \$598,554. - 4.
-The District's operating expenses are \$7,842,384.
-Depreciation expense of \$3,801,533 is included in the District's 2020 operating expenses. - 5.
-Capital contributions to the District for 2020 are \$9,099,312.
+The District's operating expenses are \$7,951,236.
+Depreciation expense of \$3,840,015 is included in the District's 2021 operating expenses. - 5.
+Capital contributions to the District for 2021 are \$9,461,604.
 Capital contributions to the District are derived from the sale of sanitary sewer connections and the contribution of sanitary sewer infrastructure installed by developers of residential and non-residential developments.
 With this continued growth, the District monitors the collection and treatment capacity of its infrastructure to ensure the ability to meet the future needs of the District customers. - 6.
-Wastewater Revenue Refunding and Improvement Bonds.
-The District issued refunding and improvement bonds in April of 2020 totaling \$17,205,000.
-The District experienced favorable pricing receiving a Bond Premium in an amount in excess of \$3.5 million.
-The issuance refunded the outstanding 2010 bonds of \$14,795,000 and provided additional funding of \$5,000,000 for treatment capacity improvements. - 7.
 Treatment plant expansion and improvements.
-The District entered into a construction contract to expand the treatment capacity of its wastewater treatment plant as well as for treatment improvements to aid in meeting future nutrient limits.
-Total project timeline is anticipated to be 28 months at a cost of approximately \$31.4 million. - 8.
-Net pension liability of \$1,217,134.
-Net pension liability is being recognized in 2020 as a requirement for reporting of the District's proportionate share of the total pension liability of PERA in accordance with the Governmental Accounting Standards Board ("GASB") statement No 68, an amendment to GASB statement No. 27 on pension reporting. - 9.
+In the fall of 2019 the District entered into a construction contract to expand the treatment capacity of its wastewater treatment plant as well as for treatment improvements to aid in meeting future nutrient limits.
+Total project timeline is anticipated to be 28 months at a cost of approximately \$31.4 million.
+At the close of 2021 the District has expended \$19,975,000 resulting in a balance of \$11,387,000 remaining to be billed. - 7.
+Net pension liability of \$848,469 and Net OPEB liability of \$118,132.
+Net pension and OPEB liabilities are being recognized in 2021 as a requirement for reporting of the District's proportionate share of the total pension liability of PERA in accordance with the Governmental Accounting Standards Board ("GASB") statement No 68, an amendment to GASB statement No. 27 on pension reporting and Statement No.75 on reporting of other post-employment benefits. - 8.
 Pandemic response.
 The District applied for and was approved for funds to aid with the operational expenses related to the Covid19 pandemic.
 The District utilized these funds to aid in remote work opportunities and to provide personal protection equipment to staff.
-Additionally, the District Board approved relief for customers in the waiving of late fees for the final three quarters of 2020.
+The District was reimbursed through the CVRF fund (Cares Act Funding) roughly \$21,500 for qualified expenses during the pandemic response.
+While the emergency of the pandemic has lessened the District continues to monitor the changing guidelines and has equipment and plans in place in the event that it is determined that a greater response is needed in the future.